skyem123/Language-design-attempt-1/specification/types.md

 Integer b = a // this will work.

 Dynamic c = "This is a test"
-Integer d = c // This will not work, as you can't convert normal text into an Integer!
+Integer d = c // This will crash, as you can't convert normal text into an Integer!
 ```

 #### Subtyping